 - Students in 2D Animation that earn a B- or better can earn college credits at Ohlone College.

 - Students that earn a B- or better in Digital Photography 1 can earn college credits at Mission College.

-Photography 1 & 2 Course Overview: In our study of photography we will first explore the foundations of film photography, camera operation, processing with wet chemistry in a traditional darkroom and basic composition.
-During the second half of the course our study will be centered on learning the basics of digital photography and editing with computer software, as well as the practical application of photography in today's art industry.
+Photography 1 & 2 Course Overview: In our study of photography, we will first explore the foundations of film photography, camera operation, processing with wet chemistry in a traditional darkroom, and basic composition.
+During the second half of the course, our study will be centered on learning the basics of digital photography and editing with computer software, as well as the practical application of photography in today's art industry.
 Students will also be asked to engage in critical analysis of photography and photography readings.
 Based on their analysis, students will engage in academic discussions with their classmates.

 As an ROP (Regional Occupational Program) course, our examination of photography will be centered on building practical, technical, and professional skills necessary to achieve success in the competitive world of professional photography.
 Through an examination of various genres of photography; such as photojournalism, fashion, and fine art, we will study and meet professionals in various fields of photography, explore the practical techniques and skills they use, and employ those skills in the creation of our own photographs.

 Course Objectives: At the end of the course, students will be able to:

-- Develop an artistic voice - The ability to create, pre-visualize, and analyze your own work and the ability to indentify, interpret, and constructively critique historical, cultural and contemporary artwork.
+- Develop an artistic voice - The ability to create, pre-visualize, and analyze your own work and the ability to identify, interpret, and constructively critique historical, cultural, and contemporary artwork.

 - Be inspired through perception, analysis, and discussion - Through the analysis of other artist's works, through historical slides, conversations, lectures, and exhibits.